mit-wu-lab/IntersectionZoo/README.md

 # IntersectionZoo

-[IntersectionZoo](https://intersectionzoo-docs.readthedocs.io/en/latest/)is a computational framework for deep RL and control experiments for traffic microsimulation.
+[IntersectionZoo](https://intersectionzoo-docs.readthedocs.io/en/latest/) is a cooperative eco-driving-based multi-agent reinforcement learning environment for benchmarking contextual reinforcement learning algorithms to assess their generalization.
+It also aims to advance eco-driving research through standardized environments and benchmarking.

-See [our website](https://flow-project.github.io/) for more information on the application of Flow to several mixed-autonomy traffic scenarios.
-Other [results and videos](https://sites.google.com/view/ieee-tro-flow/home) are available as well.
+See our [documentation](https://intersectionzoo-docs.readthedocs.io/en/latest/) for more information on the application of IntersectionZoo.
+A comprehensive report of [benchmarking results]([https://sites.google.com/view/ieee-tro-flow/home](https://intersectionzoo-docs.readthedocs.io/en/latest/benchmarking.html)) are available in the documentation.

 # More information